There’s another ‘Karate Kid’ movie on the way: Ralph Macchio, Jackie Chan launch search for new star

 The new film is set to be released on Dec.
 13, 2024, according to The Hollywood Reporter.

-The outlet says the film’s plot will concern a teenager from China who moves to the East Coast and “finds strength and direction via martial arts and a tough but wise mentor.”
+The outlet said the film’s plot will concern a teenager from China who moves to the East Coast and “finds strength and direction via martial arts and a tough but wise mentor.”

 The “Karate Kid” franchise also spawned a fifth movie, 1994’s “The Next Karate Kid,” starring future Oscar-winner Hilary Swank in a lead role opposite Pat Morita.